Settee-ake/ERC20-Factory/README.md

 ### Verifying contracts

 If you verify on a block explorer, ensure your compiler settings match `foundry.toml`.
-For CREATE2 deployments, verification is the same as standard deployments; constructor args are the typical `(name, symbol, decimals, totalSupplyParam)`.
+For CREATE2 deployments, verification is the same as standard deployments; constructor args are `(name, symbol, decimals, totalSupplyParam, to)` where `to` is the recipient of the initial mint (set to the caller by the factory).

 ### License